Skype acquisition: a raw deal for Microsoft?

 Microsoft and Skype — 10 key lessons for tech M&A

-The 2011 purchase of Skype under CEO Steve Balmer deepened Microsoft’s focus on real-time video and voice communication and provided new market opportunities to serve Skype’s 160 million active users.A closer look at the opportunities, risks and challenges Microsoft faced reveals whether Skype was ultimately worth the high purchase price.
+The 2011 purchase of Skype under CEO Steve Balmer deepened Microsoft’s focus on real-time video and voice communication and provided new market opportunities to serve Skype’s 160 million active users, a number which would fall to 23 million by 2020 as the platform failed to keep up with smartphone technology and provide a simple user experience.A closer look at the opportunities, risks and challenges Microsoft faced reveals whether Skype was ultimately worth the high purchase price.

 Strategic value can justify a high purchase price